-Financial Accounting Standards Board ASC 855, Subsequent Events, establishes the principles and requirements for evaluating and reporting subsequent events, including: the period subject to evaluation for subsequent events; the circumstances requiring recognition of subsequent events in the financial statements; and the required disclosures.
-The Appeal Fund evaluated events subsequent to June 30, 2013 and through March 10, 2014, the date the financial statements were available to be issued.
-The Appeal Fund is not aware of any subsequent event that would require recognition or disclosure in the financial statements, except as follows.
+FASB ASC 855, Subsequent Events, establishes the principles and requirements for evaluating and reporting subsequent events, including: the period subject to evaluation for subsequent events; the circumstances requiring recognition of subsequent events in the financial statements; and the required disclosures.
+The Appeal Fund evaluated events subsequent to June 30, 2014 and through January 21, 2015, the date the financial statements were available to be issued.
+The Appeal Fund is not aware of any subsequent event that would require recognition or disclosure in the financial statements.